-What I love most about my work in the Full-time Berkeley MBA Program is meeting with students who feel fired up about the possibilities for their career.
+What I love most about my work in the full-time Berkeley Haas MBA program is meeting with students who feel fired up about the possibilities for their career.
 Whether they have only just identified a field of interest or are in the process of evaluating multiple job offers, students bring their intellectual curiosity to our coaching sessions in ways that give us lots of possibilities to explore.

 Sometimes, “lots” actually means “too many”.
 Over the years I have been coaching, students have articulated this in a host of ways, but all are variations on the same theme: “I have so many interests and need help narrowing them down, but I don’t want to close the door on any opportunities too soon!”

 In this “analysis paralysis,” students will review tens (hundreds?) of job descriptions and industry reports, pack their calendars with coffee chats, and use their exceptional financial modeling skills to create the most elegant pros and cons lists you have ever seen.

 It takes more than intellectual curiosity to move forward with career development.